Burton Branch Manager 2017 Snowboard Review

-Flex: Yeah the medium/stiff flex they say it has feels about right on snow and off.
+Flex: Yeah the medium/stiff flex they say it has felt about right on snow and off.

 On Snow Feel: It’s a snow surfer for sure that’s tapered and set back but still doesn’t feel like those twitchy tapered boards of old.
 There is a lot more of a double ender feel to it and it makes me pretty happy.
-This is more of a powder board first so for day in day out directional mountain riding I’d prefer the Flight Attendant but for powder I’d prefer the Branch Manager.
-It’s got more of a camber feel but isn’t quite as catchy as camber boards out there today thanks the the mellow early rise in the tail and long nose after some early rise in the tip.
+It’s got more of a camber feel but isn’t quite as catchy as camber boards out there today thanks to the mellow early rise in the tail and long nose after some early rise in the tip.

 Turn Initiation: Ok despite the weight rating which is always an issue for Me (190lbs) with any board suggests that the 159 would be my board but the waist width of the 155 is better suited for my boot size.
 The Flight Attendant 159 and Landlord 159 are a better fit for Peter and my boot size but the 159 Burton Branch Manager is more for riders with size 10ish boots.
 So the 159 didn’t turn as fast as the boards mentioned above but based on how Peter described the 155 it’s a very fast turner.